 If your self publishing Joanna Penn has got a great many tips to help you out too, with informative blog posts and courses!

 I’ve also heard amazing things about ‘Stephen Kings on writing a memoir of the craft’ which I’ll link below!

-As time is tight and writing has had to take a bit of a back seat at present, this ‘Going back to school’ as I put it, is weirdly intoxicating, jeez I can’t believe I’m even saying this- I can remember a time when I was running away from the school gates not towards them.
+But seriously this ‘Going back to school’ as I put it, is weirdly intoxicating, god I can’t believe I’m even saying this- especially as I can remember a time when I was running away from the school gates, not towards them.

-Now don’t get it twisted guys, I’m not saying in any way that by doing this, it will make you into a BESTSELLER, but sharpening your writing skills is not a bad way to go, right?
+Now don’t get it twisted guys, I’m not saying in any way that by doing this, it will make you into a BESTSELLER, but trying to sharpen up your writing skills is not a bad way to go.

 FIVE TOP TIPS ON MAKING YOUR WRITING BETTER

 - Vary your reading list-You’ll almost certainly learn something new and if you’re struggling, read a bestseller to see how they’ve achieved something similar to what your working towards, it’s got people hooked for a reason.

 2. Write– Try doing a few writing exercises to hone down your skills.
 Show it to a friend or your creative writing teachers.
 What did they like, why?
 Did it bore them to death, why?
 Did they want more…Why???
 Then use the feedback, and tighten that baby up.